akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 How to Import Products from a XML File
 ======================================

-The foundations of connector creation have been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
+Foundations of connector creation have been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
 With the following hands-on practice, we will create our own specific connector.

 To stay focused on the main concepts, we will implement the simplest connector possible by avoiding to use too many existing elements.